Personalized Video Marketing in 2026

 B2B Sales Outreach

 Personalized video for B2B sales outreach has become one of the most effective tactics in the modern sales toolkit.
 A sales development representative who records or generates a short personalized video for a cold outreach campaign consistently outperforms one who sends text-only emails.
+The wider system this sits inside is covered in our guide to sales enablement video.

 The most effective B2B sales video personalization includes: referencing the prospect's specific company and role, acknowledging a recent trigger event (a funding round, a hiring announcement, a public statement), and connecting the outreach explicitly to a challenge relevant to their context.